‘Bold And The Beautiful’ Spoilers Friday, May 25: Carter Officiates Hope & Liam’s Wedding, Justin Warns Bill

 Bold and the Beautiful spoilers for Friday, May 25 state that Hope (Annika Noelle) and Liam’s (Scott Clifton) big day has finally arrived.
 After signing the annulment papers, Liam ended his and Steffy’s (Jacqueline MacInnes Wood) marriage and decided that Hope was the woman he wanted to spend the rest of his life with.
 Although his proposal was rather unexpected, she accepted and told him that she would be his wife.
 In fact, it seems that at some level she may have even hoped for it as she produced an engagement ring he gave her long ago.

-After so many failed engagements, trips down the aisles and even a marriage that was not real, it seems as if these two many finally tie the knot.
+After so many failed engagements, trips down the aisle, and even a marriage that was not real, it seems as if these two may finally tie the knot.
 Brooke (Katherine Kelly Lang) graciously offered her home as the venue and even provided the bride with her wedding gown.
-Hope made some alterations and even according to Ridge (Thorsten Kaye) looks “lovely.”
+Hope made some alterations and even, according to Ridge (Thorsten Kaye), looks “lovely.”
 Liam will wait for his bride at the altar, with best man Wyatt (Darin Brooks) at his side.
-The bride will walk towards her groom, ready to bind herself to him forever.
+The bride will walk toward her groom, ready to bind herself to him forever.
 Bold and the Beautiful spoilers, via She Knows Soaps, indicate that Carter (Lawrence Saint-Victor) officiates Lope’s ceremony.

 Here comes the bride! ???? #BoldandBeautiful pic.twitter.com/VgTmgDloPI